top of page

 Lucia shook her head sharply.
 “Don’t be silly, niña.
 She’s just lonely.”
 But her voice wavered, betraying the doubt.

 The night butler dried a glass with the care of someone who used ritual to steady himself.
-“It’s the house...” he gestured vaguely upward, to the gilded ceilings and echoing corridors. “...they swallow sound.
-If you walk long enough in them, especially alone…” He trailed off.
+“It’s the house...” he gestured vaguely upward, to the gilded ceilings and echoing corridors. “...it swallows sound.
+If you walk long enough around it, especially alone…” He trailed off.

 “You start to disappear into the walls,” one of the other maids supplied.